 As with Kathmandu’s history, little is known about its potency and psilocybin levels.
 We know that the mushrooms this strain produces are of “above average potency,” — but the specific psilocybin content isn’t well-established.

 Although it’s impossible to provide an exact psilocybin level reading without cultivating the mushroom and testing it, we can compare it to strains that produce similar effects according to consumers.

-Kathmandu has been compared to strains such as Golden Teacher, Koh Samui, and Hanoi.
+Kathmandu has been compared to Golden Teacher, Koh Samui, and Hanoi strains.
 These strains have above-average potency and produce an insightful trip with bodily vibrations, light visual stimulation, and an overwhelming sense of calm.

 There’s a good chance the average total tryptamine content of the Kathmandu strain is somewhere between 1% and 2%.
 For reference, the average levels are between 0.8% and 1.5% total tryptamine content.

 Kathmandu Variations & Genetic Relatives

 The Kathmandu strain is believed to be derived from the Chitwan strain and shows some similarities with another regional strain called Orissa India.

 These strains produce huge mushrooms with above-average psychedelic potency; all three come from the Himalayan mountains.